Using Sequential Statistical Tests for Efficient Hyperparameter Tuning: Integrating the Sequential Test into Random Search

-The general idea now is to combine the advantages of the regular random search algorithm with the benefits of early stopping from the SLRT.
+The general idea now is to combine the regular random search algorithm with the benefits of early stopping from the SLRT.
 In each iteration, a single new random hyperparameter setting is proposed and used to estimate the corresponding value of the loss function using a resampling.
-However, instead of using a fixed number of, let us say, ten resampling iteration, the resampling is continued until a statistically sound decision can be made: The new setting is compared to the current best setting until a significant difference between those two settings is found, and the better setting is kept as the new best setting.
-Hereby, always the same amount of evaluations of the loss function are used.
-For the new setting, a new observation of the loss function has to be calculated every time using a resampling, for the current best setting prior evaluations are reused if available.

-To prevent infinite run times, a maximum number of evaluations per setting should be defined and the test is forced to make a decision between the two settings if this maximum amount is reached, in case of doubt, the setting with the lower estimated loss function value is used.
-Pseudo-Code describing this Sequential Random Search procedure in detail can be found in Algorithm \ref{sqrs}.
-Here, the function \texttt{generateConfig()} can be any function that generates a new hyperparameter setting, in the most simple case, uniform sampling in the search space can be used.
-The function \texttt{generateConfig()} evaluates the performance of a single hyperparameter setting, using an arbitrary resampling procedure, for example a single iteration of Bootstrapping As the termination criterion, usually a maximum number of iterations or computation time should be used.
+However, instead of using a fixed number of resampling iterations, the resampling is continued until a statistically sound decision can be made.
+The new setting is compared to the current best setting until a significant difference between these two settings is found.
+The winner is kept as the new best setting.
+To save computational effort, evaluation results for a specific candidate are reused from previous comparisons if available.
+To prevent infinite run times, a maximum number of evaluations is defined.
+If the test cannot make a decision until this point, the setting with the smallest estimated loss function value is used.
+Pseudocode describing this Sequential Random Search (SQRS) procedure in detail can be found in Algorithm~\ref{sqrs}.
+Here, the function \texttt{generateConfig()} can be any function that generates a new hyperparameter setting.
+In the most simple case, uniform sampling in the search space can be used, resulting in a random search algorithms.
+However, it would also be possible to use more advanced optimization algorithms instead.
+The function \texttt{evaluateConfig()} evaluates the performance of a single hyperparameter setting using an arbitrary resampling procedure, e.g., a single bootstrap iteration.
+As termination criterion, we usually use a maximum number of iterations or computation time.